Penis: Birds

 Most male birds (e.g., roosters and turkeys) have a cloaca (also present on the female), but not a penis.
-Among bird species with a penis are paleognaths (tinamous and ratites) and Anatidae (ducks, geese and swans).
-The magpie goose in the family Anseranatidae also has a penis.
-A bird penis is different in structure from mammal penises, being an erectile expansion of the cloacal wall (in ducks) and being erected by lymph, not blood.
-It is usually partially feathered and in some species features spines and brush-like filaments, and in a flaccid state, curls up inside the cloaca.
+Among bird species with a penis are paleognathes (tinamous and ratites) and Anatidae (ducks, geese and swans).
+A bird penis is different in structure from mammal penises, being an erectile expansion of the cloacal wall and being erected by lymph, not blood.
+It is usually partially feathered and in some species features spines and brush-like filaments, and in flaccid state curls up inside the cloaca.